Rivers-Project-2018/River-Ouse/README.md

 The document highlighted 10 communities at risk and made suggestions for flood mitigation including building and raising embankments, flood walls, land, creating storage areas and increasing the pump capacity of pump stations.

 Updates to progress on flood mitigation can be found here: https://consult.environment-agency.gov.uk/yorkshire/yorkfas/

-## Project Progress
-* York's flood mitigation plan is active, but has not been fully analysed.
-Rescheduled to meet with EA this Friday.
-Problems in my chemistry experiments meant that the previous meeting had to be postponed.
-I am currenly mapping the locations of montioring stations, the flood cells, catchment areas and the mitigation they propose.
-In the 5 year plan,

 ## References